o1-labs/rfcs/00xx-account-deletion.md

 type definitions depending on `Account_update`, including `Mina_wire_types.Mina_transaction`.

-Deleting an account also provokes a payment of the initial account creation fee back, and its MINA balance, to an address.
+#### Effect of deleting an account

+Deleting an account $a₀$ results in two actions:
+1. Actual removal of account $a₀$ of the storage layer;
+2. Return of MINA balance from $a₉$ and initial creation fee to a specified $a₁$ account.

+At the snark level, the deletion should thus be equivalent to proving two things
+1. The location $l$ of account $a₀$ is now  equal to the empty account.
+   This should be the same proof as calling `set_account` to location $l$ with the empty account;
+2. The change in MINA of $a₁$ should be equal to
+   - the initial creation fee;
+   - augmented by any remaining MINA balance.

-Clearly, account deletion should not be permitted except for authorized keys, e.g., the contract that create the consumable account.
+Furthermore, account deletion should not be permitted except for some authorized participants, e.g., the contract that created the consumable account.
+We propose to restrict this capacity to the account to be deleted, so that only yourself can call for your own deletion.

 For that, we need to check this with respect to the `permissions` field of `Account_update.Update.t`.

-At the snark level, removing an existing account is handled as setting the location to the empty account using the already existing `set_account`.

 Now similar to account creationg, one needs to check the resulting balance.